Introducing the 2020-2021 SMAC Interns!

-Dr. Poullos is a native of Stockton California.
-He attended Santa Clara University, then received his M.D. degree at the University of Texas Medical School at Houston, after which he did Internal Medicine residency at the University of California-San Francisco, finishing in 2002.
+Dr. Poullos is a native of Stockton, California.
+He attended Santa Clara University, then received his M.D. degree at the University of Texas Medical School at Houston.
+He did an Internal Medicine residency at the University of California-San Francisco, finishing in 2002.
 He stayed at UCSF as a Gastroenterology fellow but, after a spinal cord injury, he decided to retrain in Radiology.
 He did his Radiology residency at Stanford University, where he also completed a fellowship In Body Imaging in 2009.
-Dr. Poullos is now faculty in both the departments of Radiology and Gastroenterology and Hepatology.
+Dr. Poullos is now faculty in both the departments of Radiology, Gastroenterology and Hepatology.

 Dr. Cori Poffenberger is Director of Faculty Development and Wellness for the Department of Emergency Medicine at Stanford.
 She obtained her undergraduate degree from Stanford, then moved to Nashville for medical school at Vanderbilt.
 She went on to complete her Emergency Medicine residency as well as her Ultrasound fellowship at Harbor-UCLA.
 She stayed at Harbor as faculty and Medical Director for 4 years before returning to Stanford.
 Dr. Poffenberger’s professional interests include faculty development, physician wellness, and diversity and inclusion, specifically related to disability.
 She is interested in developing more comprehensive education around disability for medical students, residents, and faculty, and how physician training around disability can impact patient care.
 She joined SMAC because she believes that disability is a part of human diversity, and is passionate about advocating for accessibility and equity for those with disabilities at Stanford.